HadrienG2/phalanstery/README.md

 the Ada community (see e.g. paraffin, https://groups.google.com/forum/#!topic/comp.lang.ada/v0ZXkaG8rek ).
 Collaboration with these projects would most certainly be beneficial.

 Another area that should be worked on is NUMA awareness and affinity.
-At the moment, tasks are run on an arbitrarily selected CPU core, which is fine for symmetric multiprocessing machines but will fail to achieve optimal performance on higher-end multi-socket machines.
+At the moment, jobs are run on an arbitrarily selected CPU core, which is fine for symmetric multiprocessing machines but will fail to achieve optimal performance on higher-end multi-socket machines.
 Addressing this problem requires a combination of both CPU pinning and careful memory management, and this will raise interesting interface design questions.